Return to Index

 - Thoughts of death or suicide; suicide attempts

-- Say things like “I’m going to kill myself” or “I’m going to commit suicide”—These threats should always be taken seriously.
+- Talk about wanting to die or commit suicide—these threats should always be taken seriously.

 The Importance of Getting Help